About the Florida Computer Crime Center

 • Research

 Research is a vital component in investigations, training and prevention.
 In order to effectively perform in these areas, time must be committed to studying new and evolving technologies.
-Research developed in one area of FC3 overlaps into other areas.
+Research developed in one area of FCO overlaps into other areas.

 • Prevention